1/28/2025

 Jamie Cook

-and then I guess the follow up question was, by the second half of 2025, should we start to see incremental margins?
-Are you assuming sales volumes are up versus decrementals?
+Okay.
+And then I guess the follow-up question was, by the second half of 2025, should we start to see incremental margins?
+Are you assuming you know, sales volumes are up versus decrementals?
 I mean, your margins are pretty impressive right now in the first quarter.

 speaker